My relationship with money started just like any other, at home.

-I also have a community of over 300,000 followers on TikTok and Instagram who are also learning to invest as they watch my personal journey.
-Thanks to my investments and my business, I’m now on track to retire by 40, a full five years early!
+I also have a community of over 500,000 followers on TikTok and Instagram who are also learning to invest as they watch my personal journey.
+Thanks to my investments and my business, I’m now on track to retire by 45.

-I plan to retire in Portugal where I will also move my mom and buy her a home.
-[Click here to read why I chose Portugal].
+I plan to retire in Portugal where I will also move my mom and buy her a home (click here to find out why I chose Portugal).
 Before I discovered the power of investing, I never thought any of this would be possible.
 I thought that at most, I would be able to save some money and have a comfortable retirement at 65.
 That’s as far as my dreams would reach.